 A little bit about me –

 History with God: Both Lori and I were “raised in church”, with parents who were in leadership.
 As we got older, we did the same, leading youth groups (Paul), women’s ministry (Lori), and a singles group (both).
 We also served in music ministry, landscape care, and anything else anyone wanted done.
 However, there was a growing dissatisfaction over the lack of community and fellowship we found in the churches we attended.
 We wanted more contact, and we wanted to study in depth with others.
 In 1999 we stumbled on “house church” – small groups meeting in homes to love, serve, share, and study together.
 In a few months, we knew people in our home church network better than folks we have attended church with for years.
 We became all about house church, but we had friends and connections with “traditional churches”.
 In the spring of 2010 we became involved with a church I would call a hybrid.
 Our church has a Sunday morning meeting and a paid pastor, but we also have life groups that become family.
 We have fallen deeply in love with the Vine and its people.
-We remain active in house church both locally and through our job.

 Christian?: Yes, but it’s not a word I often use to describe myself.
 The majority of the people in the USofA identify themselves as “Christian” and yet live as if they have never read the Bible.
 My goal is to follow the example of Jesus – see what God is doing, and do that.
 I am serious about Jesus, and about what the Bible says.

 Employment: We are self-employed ministers (ordained, but don’t tell anyone).
 We live on donations made to support what we do through The Marriage Bed, The Generous Husband, and The Generous Wife and The XY Code.
 In Jan 2015 we will finished nine years with House2House ministries.
-In Texas we owned a small landscape and irrigation company for fifteen years.
-Other employment includes managing a Christian bookstore, Cabinet maker/woodworker, lifeguard, security guard, and various jobs with several newspapers ranging from carrier and rack runner to mid-level management in distribution.
+In Texas, we owned a small landscape and irrigation company for fifteen years.
+Other employment includes managing a Christian bookstore, cabinetmaker/woodworker, lifeguard, security guard, and various jobs with several newspapers ranging from carrier and rack runner to mid-level management in distribution.

 What I do for fun: Hang out with my wife!
 Anything I do with her is fun.
-I enjoy Science Fiction, travelling, cruising (three so far, the picture above is from our first) gardening (strawberries, raspberries, cherries, apples, peaches, plums, rhubarb, asparagus, tomatoes, lettuce, onions, carrots, cantaloupe, squash), going to the beach (which is now too far away), and finding the best bowl of clam chowder in the world (the current champ is The Chowder Bowl in Depoe Bay, OR.).
+I enjoy Science Fiction, travelling, cruising (four so far, the top picture is from our first) gardening (strawberries, raspberries, cherries, apples, peaches, plums, rhubarb, asparagus, tomatoes, lettuce, onions, carrots, cantaloupe, squash), going to the beach (which is now too far away), and finding the best bowl of clam chowder in the world (the current champ is The Chowder Bowl in Depoe Bay, OR.).

 What I read: Science in general, human biology in particular, and anything about the brain or sexuality in particular.
-I also like books about how humans think and see things, and books that challenge me to grow in the Lord.
+I also like books about how humans think and see things and books that challenge me to grow in the Lord.
 And of course, a lot of marriage books and blogs!